 QAGOMA’s Installation team are one of the Gallery’s many groups travelling under the radar, away from public attention, but whose crucial and careful work is on full view for the public.
 Installation is at the pointy end of a trajectory that involves many people pulling in unison to produce the exhibitions we see.
-We go behind-the-scenes during the installation of European Masterpieces from the Metropolitan Museum of New York at GOMA until 17 October.
+We go behind-the-scenes during the installation of European Masterpieces from the Metropolitan Museum of New York.

 LIST OF WORKS: Discover the artworks in ‘European Masterpieces’